Fear of “the diagnosis”

 “I’m terrified I’ve left it too late and the dentist will want to pull all my teeth.
 I don’t want people to see me toothless.”

-Fear of “the diagnosis” – of finding out what or how much needs to be done and of not being able to cope with the news – is a very common fear.
+The fear of finding out what or how much needs to be done and of not being able to cope with the news is very common.

 If you have avoided dentists for a long time, you may need a lot of treatment.
 But then again, you may not.
 You’ll come across a lot of posts on discussion boards where people were pleasantly surprised at how little treatment they needed, even after a very long absence (several decades).
 It used to be common that people needed fillings every time they went to the dentist, but things like fluoride toothpastes and fluoridated water supplies and drinks have led to a decrease in tooth decay in the general population.
 When you suffer with dental phobia, you tend to assume worst-case scenarios, which oftentimes are not justified.